TOTAL VALUE OF THE DWELLING STOCK

 quantity * price

-In order to include the value of the dwelling stock in figures, an adjustment is made to the NSW (for Jervis Bay) and WA (for Christmas Island and the Cocos (Keeling) Islands) total values.
+In order to include the value of the dwelling stock in figures, an adjustment is made to NSW (for Jervis Bay and Norfolk Island) and WA (for Christmas Island and the Cocos (Keeling) Islands) total values.
 This adjustment is based on the number of dwellings in each of the Other Territories relative to the number of dwellings in the state from the latest Census.
-The adjustment is made to the total values rather than the dwelling counts.

 Data for the other territories is not included in the estimated number of dwellings in the stock as it cannot be separately calculated.